-After decreasing your allergic cat’s exposure to allergens, the next step will be reducing the allergy and itch.
+After decreasing your allergic cat’s exposure to allergens, the next step is reducing the allergy and itch.

 Or, Genesis spray is a topical steroidal spray prescription available via your veterinarian to curtail itching.